 Sandboxes, especially public cloud sandboxes, are frequently used by many organizations and defenders and are the source on whether an artifact is benign or malicious.
 While this approach may be enough to get by for daily triage, it does not provide knowledge into the capabilities of a particular artifact or threat actor that is targeting the organization.
 We can do better.

 Threat actors are constantly adapting, evolving, and looking for new opportunities to circumvent defensive and detection mechanisms.
-If we are not keeping up with the current threat landscape or keeping our fingers on the pulse of new threats, we are missing an opportunity to build our threat intelligence and take a strategic approach to defensive security.
+If we are not keeping up with the current threat landscape or keeping our fingers on the pulse of new threats, we are missing an opportunity to build our threat intelligence which enables a strategic approach to defensive security.
 One of the most shared challenges for defenders is knowing where and how to get started.

 Getting Started with Malware Analysis